 - Analyse, synthesise and critically reflect on psychological constructs, models and theories

 - Administer and interpret a comprehensive range of psychological tests and assessments

 - Demonstrate effective oral and written communication and critical thinking skills for different audiences

 - Apply a range of evidence based psychotherapies

 - Liaise and collaborate with other mental health and allied health professionals in a range of organisational contexts and applied settings

-Graduates may find employment in a variety of settings including the community health centres, schools, rehabilitation providers, human resources and private practice.
+Graduates may find employment in a variety of settings including the community health centres, schools, rehabilitation providers, human resources, forensic and private practice.

 On completion of the course, graduates of the program will be eligible for: